AmirHmZz/mpbridge/README.md

 ## How to use

-You can use `MPBridge` in several ways based on your needs:
+You can use `mpbridge` shell utility in several ways based on your needs:

 ### Bridge Mode

-* This mode copies all files and folders from your `MicroPython` board into a temporary directory on your local device and listens for any filesystem events on local directory to apply them on your `MicroPython` board.
+* This mode copies all files and folders from your `MicroPython` board into a temporary directory on your local device and listens for any filesystem events on local directory to apply them on your board.

 1. Connect your `MicroPython` device
 2. Run `mpbridge bridge <PORT>`

+### Sync Directory

+* This command syncs a specified local directory with a `MicroPython` board.
+The sync process will push all modified files and folders into board and also pull changes from board and exits.
+* If a conflict occurs, `mpbridge` will choose the **local version** of file automatically and overwrites it on connected board.
+1. Connect your `MicroPython` device
+2. Run `mpbridge sync <PORT> <DIR_PATH>`

 **Note** : `<PORT>` can be the **full port path** or one of the **short forms** below :